brambow64/THE-137-RESONANCE-CODEX-TOE-/CONTRIBUTING.md

 • Simulation Code

+Enhancements to:

-Enhancements to the 1=137 Field Modulator, the Σ₉ Coherence Engine, or any supporting computational modules.
+the 1=137 Field Modulator,

+the Σ₉ Coherence Engine,

+or any supporting computational modules.

 • Documentation & Explanations

-Improved README sections, diagrams, GitHub Pages content, website text, or explanatory research notes.
+Improvements to the README, diagrams, GitHub Pages content, website text, or explanatory notes.

 • Testing & Validation

-Running numerical tests, verifying resonance behavior, measuring coherence outcomes, benchmarking transitions, or stress-testing models.
+Running numerical tests, verifying resonance behavior, coherence outcomes, benchmarking transitions, or stress-testing models.

 📘 2.
 How to Contribute
 Step 1 — Fork the Repository